Bancroft School Indoor Soccer League Rules & Regulations

 - Goalies may not slide out of the box to play the ball.

 - Punting and drop kicks are not allowed.
-A goalie may place the ball on the ground and play as player, or throw the ball out.
-If thrown, the ball must bounce on the defensive side of the field before crossing the half field mark.
+A goalie must distribute the ball with a throw after a save.
+The ball must bounce on the defensive side of the field before crossing the half field mark.
+If a team is behind by 5 goals or more, the goalies throw may cross midfield in the air.

 - Penalty for infraction is indirect kick from where the ball crossed midfield